yarohtar/cam-maths-notes-obsidian/README.md

 # How to view
 Firstly, you need to download Obsidian from the official website https://obsidian.md/

 Next open the app and create a new Vault.
+You can delete the default file.

+Go to settings (alternatively, hit CTRL+,).
+Go to co